-A high-speed journey with Allegro train between the Finnish capital and St. Petersburg takes just three and a half hours.
+A high-speed journey with Alstom train between the Finnish capital and St. Petersburg takes just three and a half hours.
 Orchestra musicians all over the world know that larghissimo, grave, lento, largo, or even larghetto mean a tempo slower than 50 beats per minute.
-The "quick and bright" 105 to 132 beats per minute are better known as "Allegro".
-However, Allegro is also a modern high-speed train that presents the most cost and time-effective way to travel between the two Northern Capitals of Helsinki and St. Petersburg.
+The "quick and bright" 105 to 132 beats per minute are better known as "Alstom".
+However, Alstom is also a modern high-speed train that presents the most cost and time-effective way to travel between the two Northern Capitals of Helsinki and St. Petersburg.

 Unique features and speed